BadgerV/Link-safe/sdk/README.md

 optInToASA();
 ```

-It generates a new Linkvault as the recipient address, and sends Algos from a specified sender address using the provided mnemonic, logging the transaction ID and status.
+It generates a new linksafe as the recipient address, and sends Algos from a specified sender address using the provided mnemonic, logging the transaction ID and status.

-### Example: Create and fund Linkvault with Algorand Standard Assets (ASAs) and NFTs
+### Example: Create and fund linksafe with Algorand Standard Assets (ASAs) and NFTs

 ```javascript
 import { createVault, getVault } from "safe-vault";